 The Business of Frightened Desires; Or the Making of a Pornographer (1987, 25:00, colour), the longest film in the programme, traces the invisible infrastructure that binds censorship, pornography and the normative forces at play in everyday life.
 Playful in its tone and resolute in its message, …Frightened Desires borrows from the languages of social science through archive materials, graphics and text, to address implicit and misguided sources of influence and control – and offers a diagnostically thrilling and ironic passage on an attempt to censor the sex life of fleas.

-Patrick Staff’s work considers ideas of discipline, dissent, labour and the queer body, frequently drawing on the historical narration of counter-culture and alternative forms of community building.
-Their recent exhibition, The Foundation, premiered at Chisenhale in early 2015.
-Following this, there will be subsequent presentations taking place at Spike Island, Bristol in July 2015, Institute of Modern Art, Brisbane in August 2015 and Contemporary Art Gallery, Vancouver in early 2016.
+Patrick Staff’s work considers ideas of discipline, dissent, labour and the queer body, frequently drawing on the historical narration of counterculture and alternative forms of community building.
+Their recent exhibition The Foundation premiered at Chisenhale in early 2015.
+Following this, there are subsequent presentations taking place at Spike Island, Bristol in July 2015; Institute of Modern Art, Brisbane, in August 2015 and Contemporary Art Gallery, Vancouver, in early 2016.